AI-Hypercomputer/pathways-utils/pathwaysutils/sidecar/README.md

 docker build --build-arg JAX_VERSION=${JAX_VERSION} -t ${LOCAL_IMAGE_NAME} .
 ```

 Now you can upload the image to Google Artifact Registry.
+If you do not have an Artifact Registry repository, please follow the instructions [here](https://cloud.google.com/artifact-registry/docs/repositories/create-repos) to create one.

 ```bash
 export REGION=us  # Your Region